Senior Apartments in 2025

 Senior apartments cater to healthy older adults living independently.
 If you or your loved one needs help with the basic activities of daily living (ADLs) categorized as personal hygiene, grooming, dressing, toileting, ambulating (getting out of bed or a chair and walking), or eating, an assisted living senior apartment offers more hands-on care.

 Did You Know?
-Many older adults may find comfort in knowing that help is nearby.
-Check out our guide to finding the best medical alert system to keep your loved ones safe.
+Many older adults find comfort in knowing that help is nearby.
+Check out our guide to finding the best medical alert systems to keep your loved ones safe.

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines